sdasara95/sdasara95.github.io/_posts/2025-12-5-Leetcode-DSA.md

 This two pointer opposite end **inward pattern** is useful for comparing elements at opposite ends like **valid palindrome** or **largest container**

-**Unidirectional Traversal**

-* One pointer finds information and other pointer keeps track of this information.

-**Staged Traversal**

-* Both pointers start at same end of the data structure i.e. beginning/end.
-One pointer is used to search for something, and once found, second pointer finds additional information concerning the first pointer.
-Things happen in stages.

 ## Two Pointers : two inputs from same direction, exhaust both

 ```python